 There must be a minimum of three judges, one of which will act as Head Judge.
 All must be recognised by CWWC, or National Federations for national events.

-For each judge team, a Head Judge will be chosen.
-After the first rider in the heat, the Heat Judge will set the score for the first rider.
+For each judge team, Judge 1 will be the Head Judge.
+After the first rider in the heat, Judge 1 will set the score for the first rider.
 This will give a solid base for judging this particular heat.

 Judges where possible must ensure equal riding conditions are applied to all competitors.
 Weather conditions are not in the control of the judges and are therefore excluded from 10.4